rtts/ialauncher/README.md

 - Enter: launch the selected game
 - Alt-Enter: open DOSBox without starting the game (useful for debugging, see "Troubleshooting" below)
+- Shift-Enter: reset game state before starting game (warning: you will lose your save files!)
 - Space: jump to a random game
 - A-Z: Jump to the first game that starts with the letter A-Z
 - Esc key: exit